Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Delaware law requires contractors that disturb painted surfaces in homes, child care facilities and schools built before 1978 to be certified and follow specific work practices to prevent lead contamination.
 This page provides information about and links to

 Individuals and firms performing lead-based paint activities in the State of Delaware must be certified by the Division of Public Health (DPH).

 After completing an approved training course and passing any required exams, an individual must submit an Application for Certification to DPH.
-A certification fee is required and the certification is valid for two years.
+A certification fee is required and the certification is valid for five (5) years.

 Certification is required for renovations that disturb more than six square feet of painted surfaces in a room for interior projects or more than twenty square feet of painted surfaces for exterior projects or window replacement or demolition in housing, child care facilities and schools built before 1978.
 Certification is also required for any Lead Abatement activity.

-Refer to the Application for information about the two-year certification fee.
+Refer to the Application for information about the five-year certification fee.